-The externally assessed components of a candidate's work are e-marked by a senior examiner upon the school's or student's request.
-The grade can go either up or down.
+The externally assessed components of a candidate's work are re-marked by a senior examiner upon the school's or student's request.
+The grade can go either up, down or remain the same.
 Re-marking is not available for multiple choice components (MCQ) or internal assessments.